ooni/2023-05-richer-input/DESIGN.md

 ```

 The script consists of a sequence of commands, and the interpreter
-uses the "run" key to decide what to run.
+uses the "run_command" key to decide which command to run.
 The "nettest/run"
 command tells the interpreter to run a specific nettest, and the
-"with" key contains command arguments.
+"with_arguments" key contains command arguments.
 In the above example, we ask
 the interpreter to run "urlgetter" for two targets.
 For each target,
 we use "annotations" to annotate measurements, "input" to identify the
 input for urlgetter, and "options" to provide options.
 The "report\_id"